michelpereira/awesome-open-source-games/README.md

 ### Strategy
 - [Ancient Beast](https://github.com/FreezingMoon/AncientBeast) - Materialize and control beasts in order to defeat your opponents.
-- [Command & Conquer](https://github.com/adityaravishankar/command-and-conquer) - Recreation of the original Command and Conquer, Real Time Strategy game entirely in HTML5 and Javascript.
+- [Command & Conquer](https://github.com/adityaravishankar/command-and-conquer) - Recreation of the original Command and Conquer, Real Time Strategy game entirely in HTML5 and JavaScript.
 - [Freeciv-web](https://github.com/freeciv/freeciv-web) - Build cities, collect resources, organize your government, and build an army, with the ultimate goal of creating the best civilization.
 - [Hexa Battle](https://github.com/itajaja/hb) - Turn based dungeon crawler written with Typescript, using React and SVG.
 - [Tower Defense](https://github.com/Casmo/tower-defense) - 3D Tower Defense build with Three.js in HTML5.